Starlink Review (Updated March 2026)

 -

-Rental Return Policy Since you don't own the residential hardware you must return it if you cancel.
-Failure to do so will result in a hefty fee.
+Rental Return Policy If you do not own the residential hardware, you must return it when you cancel.
+Fail to do that and you can end up paying a chunky fee.

 -

-Customer Support Starlink is still notorious for having virtually no human support.
-If something breaks you are reliant on a digital ticket system.
+Customer Support Starlink is still known for having very little human support.
+If something goes wrong, you are mainly dealing with a digital ticket system.

 -